 Eat fat for weight loss.
 Yep, you read that right.
 Is it hard for you to believe that cooking your eggs in butter is nutritious?
 I understand that eating fat to lose weight goes against everything you may have been taught about fat, but science is backing it up.
 If you’ve eliminated fat from your diet and you start to incorporate it in again, it won’t take long for you to notice that you feel more energized.
 You need fat for your metabolism to work properly.
 Low-fat means more hunger and more cravings.
 Consider the effect different foods have on your mind and your body.
 Do you feel satisfied when you eat “lite” products?
 Can you stop after eating a half cup of “low fat” ice cream?
 What about “fat free” yogurt?
 Fat contributes to the satiety factor, so when you have fat with your meals and snacks, you are less likely to overeat later on.
 Compare snacking on nuts and berries to having a “100 calorie” pack of crackers.
 It’s hardly a comparison—the fat in the nuts helps you feel satisfied whereas the carbohydrates in the crackers leave you craving more.

 The right type of fat.
 Not all fats are created equal.
 The human body is designed to run efficiently on high quality fats, so the right kinds of fats will actually support your metabolism, and the wrong ones won’t.
 Your body and brain need real, quality fats — not the trans-fats and damaged oils found in processed, refined foods.
-Healthy fat is found in real foods like salmon, olive oil, coconut oil, butter, avocados, peanut butter, cheese, nuts and seeds.
+Healthy fat is found in real foods like salmon, olive oil, coconut oil, butter, heavy cream, avocados, peanut butter, cheese, nuts and seeds.
 Processed foods tend to contain damaging fats such as trans fats and man-made oils like soybean, corn, cottonseed, canola, palm and sunflower oil.